tinybirdco/zero-to-tinybird/content/sections/materialized-views.md

 ### `hourly_stats` Pipe

 This is the third, and final piece of the Materialized View workflow.
+Its query uses the **-Merge** operator when generating the hourly statistics.
+The -Merge operator triggers the assembly of a up-to-day data set based on 'just arrived' intermediate states and the already-processed state.

+This Pipe consists of three Nodes.
+The first Node performs the merge, the second provides a `company` query parameter, and the third provides `start_time` and `end_time` query parameters.

 ####  `merge_from_mv` Node